Conventional Commits 1.0.0

-In a worst case scenario, it’s not the end of the world if a commit lands that does not meet the conventional commit specification.
+In a worst case scenario, it’s not the end of the world if a commit lands that does not meet the Conventional Commits specification.
 It simply means that commit will be missed by tools that are based on the spec.

-Do all my contributors need to use the conventional commit specification?
+Do all my contributors need to use the Conventional Commits specification?

 No!
 If you use a squash based workflow on Git lead maintainers can clean up the commit messages as they’re merged—adding no workload to casual committers.
 A common workflow for this is to have your git system automatically squash commits from a pull request and present a form for the lead maintainer to enter the proper git commit message for the merge.

 Reverting code can be complicated: are you reverting multiple commits? if you revert a feature, should the next release instead be a patch?